rockamackafo/2ds/README.md

 Due to the fact that I cannot keep up with homebrew releases anymore, I've decided to make the filter list external.
 If you need to add a program to it, copy its lower ID to the end of filter.txt in your JKSV folder as 0xXXXXXXXX.

+Credits/thanks:
-A big thanks to everyone who has worked on ctrulib.
+smealum and everyone who worked on smdh.c in 3ds_hb_menu xerpi for his graphics libs
+Everyone who has contributed to ctrulib